 The damages from a large truck accident can potentially be quite serious, which could increase the level of compensation you might expect for injuries or property damage caused by such an accident.
 While an automobile accident may entitle you to compensation that covers injuries and property damage caused by another passenger vehicle, an accident with a large truck can leave you with more serious injuries.

-Compensation is typically awarded for economic and noneconomic damages.
-The compensation you receive depends on the nature of property damage, physical injury, emotional trauma, or other costs you sustained in a large truck accident.
-Though the available damages are largely the same for all types of accidents, a truck accident is likely to cause more severe injuries that may result in enormous hospital bills, extended periods off work, and other expenses that are higher than those usually associated with auto accidents.
+Compensation is typically awarded for economic and non-economic damages.
+Your compensation depends on the nature of property damage, physical injury, emotional trauma, or other costs you sustained in a large truck accident.
+Though the available damages are largely the same for all types of accidents, a truck accident will likely cause more severe injuries that may result in enormous hospital bills, extended periods off work, and other expenses higher than those usually associated with auto accidents.

 New York Large Truck Accident Attorneys

 If you or someone you love has been injured in a large truck accident, you may be entitled to compensation for your losses.
-The New York truck accident attorneys at Hach & Rose, LLP are well equipped to help guide you through the process of building a compelling case.
+The New York truck accident attorneys at Hach & Rose, LLP are well-equipped to help you build a compelling case.
 From contacting insurance companies and other involved parties to gathering evidence and planning legal strategies, our team of top-rated lawyers is prepared to give you the same high-quality legal care we’ve been providing to clients since our firm’s beginning.

-If you’re ready to take the next step in claiming the compensation to which you’re entitled, call Hach & Rose, LLP today at (212) 779-0057.
+If you’re ready to take the next step in claiming the compensation you’re entitled to, call Hach & Rose, LLP today at (212) 779-0057.
 We’ll connect you with an attorney who can help you decide the best next steps in your large truck accident case.
-Don’t let a lack of legal know-how or financial means deter you from pursuing the restitution to which you’re entitled.
-Let your journey towards justice begin today.
+Don’t let a lack of legal know-how or financial means deter you from pursuing the restitution you’re entitled to.
+Let your journey toward justice begin today.